polaris-team/stf-frontend/README.md

 ## Updating

 To update your development version, simply pull the repo and run `npm install` again.
-You may occasionally have to remove the whole `node_modules` and `res/bower_components` folder to prevent NPM or Bower from complaining about version mismatches.
+You may occasionally have to remove the whole `node_modules` and `bower_components` folder to prevent NPM or Bower from complaining about version mismatches.

 ## FAQ